-Once the slave has been written, it will inherit the Master's ID, and may be used interchangeably with the Master radio, without the need to rebind receivers.
+Once the slave has been written, it will inherit the Master's ID, and may be used interchangeably with the Master radio.

 If this is no longer required (or two enable/disable the clone ID in the field, use the Clone Tx menu.